 All games will be played on Thursdays*.

-*In the event that a regular season game must be rescheduled we will play on our scheduled rain date on Sunday, April 29.
+*In the event that a regular season game must be rescheduled we will play on our scheduled make up game date on Sunday, August 11, 2019.
 Save the date!

-Sundays: Games could start as early as 1:00pm or as late as 5:00pm.
-Game times change weekly and will be equalized for all teams throughout the season.
+Games could start as early as 6:00pm or as late as 10:00pm*.
+Game times can change weekly and will be equalized for all teams throughout the season.

 Click the SPORT INFO, RULES & LOCATION tabs (scroll up!) for many more details about this league/program, including equipment requirements and play spaces.